IanMJB/rss_data_ac_uk_v2/README.md

 Depends on web server being used.

 I am personally using Apache2:
+* Change the group of rss_data_v2 to www-data, and permissions to 775.
 * Create a .conf in /etc/apache2/sites-available with the DocumentRoot as \<abs_path>/rss_data_v2 (or, if you have renamed the folder, to its current name).
 * Run a2ensite on the .conf.
 * Restart Apache2.